Jahia/npm-modules-engine/src/main/java/org/jahia/modules/npmplugins/views/README.md

 ### View resolution

-When it needs to render a node, the render service asks for registered "ScriptResolver" implementation - NPM plugins provide an implementation [`JSScriptResolver.java`](./JSScriptResolver.java) which is looking into the registry to get these view.
+When it needs to render a node, the render service asks for registered "ScriptResolver" implementation - NPM modules provide an implementation [`JSScriptResolver.java`](./JSScriptResolver.java) which is looking into the registry to get these view.
 The implementation is currently simple and not really optimized, but it basically looks into the registry for any view that matches the criteria. [`JSView`](./JSView.java) contains the view metadata, and [`JSScript`](./JSScript.java) the rendering part.
 It simply dispatches the resource/context to the JS function, and return the generated result.